Synchronized-TV/cordova-plugin-forcenetwork/README.md

 # cordova-plugin-forcenetwork

-iOS only at the moment.
+iOS and Android only at the moment.

 Ensure we always have WiFi available and invite user to change its settings if not.